latly21/run_analysis.R/CodeBook.md

 ######Get the data

-1.Download the file into the data folder.
+1. Download the file into the data folder.
 These are the files that were used:

 * Test files:
    * x_test.txt